UniTime/unitime-doc/lookup-classes.md

 ## Screen Description

-Classes page is a variant of the [Events](events) page that allows to see all classes of a particular subject area or a course.
+Classes page is a variant of the [Event Timetable](event-timetable) page that allows to see all classes of a particular subject area or a course.
 The subject area or course can be entered in the Subject field.

 ![Lookup Classes](images/lookup-classes-1.png){:class='screenshot'}